rsvainio/tenhoBot/README.md

 Configure as per the [Discord documentation](https://discord.com/developers/docs/intro).

-Additionally, configure *config.json* file in the following format:
+Additionally, configure the *config.json* file in the root folder in the following format:
 ```yaml
 {
     "token": "", # your bot's token here, sourced from the discord developer portal